turingschool/curriculum/tutorials/auth/local_authentication.markdown

 #### Test It Out

-After restarting the Rails server you should now be able to sign up for a new user, click the confirmation link that shows up in the log, and set the password at the confirmation step.
+After restarting the Rails server you should now be able to sign up as a new user, click the confirmation link that shows up in the log, and set the password at the confirmation step.

 ## References